 These lifetime monthly benefits, plus an additional lifetime monthly benefit equal to 0.75% of all contributions above \$5.00, represent the standard benefit for a year of pension credit payable at or above age 62.
-The monthly normal pension for credit earned during 2006 and later under agreements before the 25% increase in the contribution rate is determined under the schedule shown in Table B.
+The monthly normal pension for credit earned during 2006 and later under agreements before the 25% increase in the contribution rate is determined under Schedule B.